michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 post_samples = filter(ms, Parameter == "w")$value
 fit.posterior <- logspline(post_samples, ubound=1, lbound=0)
 posterior_w <- dlogspline(0.5, fit.posterior)
+{% endhighlight %}

+An approximation of the Bayes factor in favor of the complex model is then:

+{% highlight r %}
 paste0("Bayes factor in favor of the complex model: ",
        round(1/posterior_w,3) )
 {% endhighlight %}